Are you looking for the best fish finder for kayaks?

 Yes, it certainly is.
 Livescope paired with this fish finder would make one powerful combo that would be hard to compete with.

 The Striker is a classic kayak fish finder known for being compact yet more than capable of finding the fish.
-We love these portable fish finders because it is easy to use, compact, use CHIRP sonar, GPS, and is affordable.
+We love these portable fish finders because it is easy to use, compact, use CHIRP sonar and GPS, and are affordable.
 This one really fits the mold when you think of what it means to be the best kayak fish finder.

 Does this fish finder come with a transducer?